-Elastic structures in solid mechanics are simulated with the use of a physics-informed multi-neural networks.
+Elastic structures in solid mechanics are simulated via an ensemble of physics-informed neural networks.
 The proposed computational approach is based on principles of artificial intelligence.
 A deep learning is performed through training the PINN model in order to fit the elasticity equations and associated boundary conditions at collocation points, without need of input-output data.
 An open source machine learning platform is used, based on Tensorflow, written in Python and Keras library, an application programming interface, intended for a deep learning.